daniketdas/Bank-Customer-Analysis-and-Data-Visualization/README.md

-# Bank-Customer-Analysis-and-Data-Visualization
+# Bank Customer Data Analysis and Personal Loan Prediction

 ## Objective:
-To give an intuitive view of the dataset so as to help the marketing department of the bank to identify the potential customers who have a higher probability of purchasing the loan.
+1) First to give an intuitive view of the dataset so as to help the marketing department of the bank to identify the potential customers who have a higher probability of purchasing the loan.
+2) To built a model which can accurately pedict whether a new customer will opt for personal loan or not.
 ## Data Source:
 The dataset used in this project was obtained from Kaggle.
 The dataset contains customer details of a USA bank, including demographic information and banking behavior.
 ## Importation of Required Libraries and Data: